hardwario/website/content/solutions/manufacturing.en.md

 document_name: How IoT technologies facilitate digitization in manufacturing
 video: lRikM-F8R5I
 video_name: Recording of the webinar IoT&nbsp;in&nbsp;manufacturing
-video_text: Thanks to the new technologies of the Internet of Things, it is now possible to monitor production easily, quickly and affordably.
-We do not need to change or replace the machine, processes or establish a network connection.
+video_text: Thanks to the new Internet of Things technologies, it is now possible to monitor production easily, quickly and affordably.
+You don't need to change or replace the machine, process or establish a new network.
 consultation: Alan Fabik, CEO HARDWARIO
 cons_img: alan.png
 cons_link: https://meetings.hubspot.com/alanfabik/booking